-Born Lucius Domitius Ahenobarbus in December of 37, Nero became the fifth emperor of Rome.
-Along with Rome’s first four emperors—Augustus, Tiberius, Caligula, and Claudius – these five made up what is called the “Julio-Claudian” dynasty.
-Nero was adopted by his great uncle Claudius to become his successor, and upon Claudius’s death in A.D.
-54 Nero became the youngest emperor at age 16.
-His reign lasted nearly fourteen years, until A.D.
-68 when he committed suicide at the age of 30.
+Born Lucius Domitius Ahenobarbus in December of AD 37, Nero became the fifth emperor of Rome.
+Nero, along with Rome’s first four emperors—Augustus, Tiberius, Caligula, and Claudius—made up what is called the Julio-Claudian dynasty.
+Nero was adopted by his great uncle Claudius to become his successor, and upon Claudius’s death in AD 54 Nero became the youngest emperor at age 16.
+His reign lasted nearly fourteen years, until AD 68 when he committed suicide at the age of 30.

 Nero took the throne approximately two decades after Christ was crucified.
 Although still in its infancy, Christianity was spreading rapidly during this time.
-In fact, approximately 14 of the New Testament’s 27 books were written in whole or in part during Nero’s emperorship.
-Also during Nero’s reign the apostle Paul was confined to house arrest in Rome (A.D.
-60—63), where he wrote Ephesians, Philippians, Colossians, and Philemon.
-Nero was the “Caesar” to whom Paul appealed for justice during his trial in Jerusalem (Acts 25:10–12).
+In fact, approximately fourteen of the New Testament’s twenty-seven books were written in whole or in part during Nero’s emperorship.
+Also during Nero’s reign the apostle Paul was confined to house arrest in Rome (AD 60—63), where he wrote Ephesians, Philippians, Colossians, and Philemon.
+Nero was the “Caesar” to whom Paul appealed for justice during his trial in Caesarea (Acts 25:10–12).

 The early years of Nero’s rule were marked by an enhancement of the cultural life of the Roman Empire.
 Thanks to the guidance of his advisers, namely the Praetorian Prefect Burrus and the famous Roman philosopher Seneca, Rome maintained a stable government during his early years.
 Nero loved the arts and was an accomplished singer and musician.
 He also enjoyed athletic competitions and took part in many chariot races, even winning a race in the Olympic Games at Greece.